awsdocs/aws-freertos-docs/doc_source/portingguide/freertos-porting-commonio.md

-# Porting the Common I/O Libraries<a name="amazon-freertos-porting-commonio"></a>
+# Porting the Common I/O Libraries<a name="freertos-porting-commonio"></a>

 In general, device drivers are independent of the underlying operating system and are specific to a given hardware configuration\.
 A hardware abstraction layer \(HAL\) is a wrapper that provides common interfaces between drivers and higher\-level application code\.
 The HAL abstracts away the details of how a specific driver works and provides a uniform API to control similar devices\.
 In this way, you can use the same APIs to control various devices across multiple microcontroller \(MCU\) based reference boards\.

-Amazon FreeRTOS common I/O acts as a hardware abstraction layer\.
+FreeRTOS common I/O acts as a hardware abstraction layer\.
 It provides a set of standard APIs for accessing common serial devices across supported reference boards\.
 These APIs communicate and interact with some common peripherals and enable your application code to function across platforms\.
 Without common I/O, the code that is required to work with low\-level devices is silicon vendor specific\.

 **Supported Peripherals**
 + UART